 Unlocking the bootloader on an Android phone is essential for those who want to flash Custom ROMs, Root, and much more.
 You can’t get as far without unlocking the bootloader, which prevents rooting and flashing custom images, making it necessary before you proceed with other steps.

-You can follow this article to learn how to unlock the bootloader on the Samsung Galaxy A42 .
+You can follow this article to learn how to Unlock the bootloader on Samsung Galaxy A42.

 Step 2: Install Magisk App and Patch Boot Image

 First, you need to Download the Stock firmware file for Samsung Galaxy A42 device.
-There are various sources from where you can download the LG firmware.
+There are various sources from where you can download the Samsung firmware.

 - After you have downloaded the firmware file, extract it.

 - Open the extracted folder and copy the boot.img file to your phone.